 Commonly Touted Advantages of Starting a Practice

 - Location – You get to research the demographic and competition data to find the area that best fits your personality, type of patient you want to see, and the services you want to provide.
 You then get to find a building that you are proud to call home to your practice.

 - Design – You get to design the practice exactly how you want it.
 You can make it a place you love coming every day.

 - Equipment/Technology – You get to start off with the equipment and technology that you like to use.
 Today’s new patients are typically expecting that businesses they frequent are caught up with the times.

 - Cost – You can start a practice for around $500,000.
-It is a scary endeavor to spend $500,000 without one penny of guaranteed revenue, but what if you are one of those practices that does $1,000,000 the first year and you only spent $500,000 to get there?
+It is a scary endeavor to spend $500,000 without one penny of guaranteed revenue, but what if you are one of those practices that do $1,000,000 the first year and you only paid $500,000 to get there?
 We have clients that are doing $2,000,000 in year 3 or 4 and even after fully equipping it with brand new gear they are in for less than $1,000,000.
 Sound pretty nice?